-ARTICLE XIV - AMENDMENTS
+ARTICLE XIII - AMENDMENTS

-SECTION 1 - These Bylaws may be amended at any meeting of the House of Delegates by a two-thirds vote of the accredited delegates, present and voting.
-Only those amendments proposed by a District society or the Committee on Constitution, Bylaws and Documents which have been filed with the Executive Director at least sixty (60) days before the meeting at which the proposal is to be voted upon shall be considered for action.
+SECTION 1 - These Bylaws may be amended at any meeting of the membership by a two-thirds vote of the total number of members voting.
+Only those amendments proposed to the Committee on Constitution, Bylaws and Documents which have been filed with the Executive Director at least sixty (60) days before the meeting at which the proposal is to be voted upon shall be considered for action.
 Upon receiving a copy of the proposed amendment, it shall be the duty of the Executive Director to cause it to be printed in the official publication of this Association, or to be mailed to the membership, at least thirty (30) days before the meeting.
-The proposed amendment may be revised, if necessary, to secure conformity to the Constitution, or by consent of the House of Delegates, if the revision does not alter the original intent or purpose of the proposed amendment and in those cases where a typographical error occurs in the printing of the proposed amendments distributed to the membership.
+The proposed amendment may be revised, if necessary, to secure conformity to the Constitution,, if the revision does not alter the original intent or purpose of the proposed amendment and in those cases where a typographical error occurs in the printing of the proposed amendments distributed to the membership.